francebenoit/greent-it-automatization/README.md

 `npm run test` runs both unit and e2e tests

 ## Tools
-`npm run clear:uploaded-files` to remove all uploaded files.
-They are automatically removed except when an error occured.
+`npm run clear:tmp-files` to remove all uploaded files and generated file after 5min delay.
+Add argument `delay=false` to avoid the delay.
+Temporary files are automatically removed except when an error occured.